Erfurt–Weimar Airport: Foundation and early years

+Development since 1990

 After German reunification, Erfurt Airport was further expanded and the runway was extended to 2600 m.

 The airport's name was changed from Erfurt Airport in 2011, it was felt that from a marketing point of view the addition of Weimar to the name would better sell the area due to its historic importance.

 Despite its importance as a state capital and its central location within Germany, the airport features no domestic flights.
 The only route to Munich Airport offered by Cirrus Airlines ceased by March 2012.
 However, the city became one of Germany's most important long distance railway hubs by 2017, when the newly constructed Munich-Berlin high-speed line met the Frankfurt-Dresden line at Erfurt main station.
 As a result, it is possible to reach Frankfurt, Berlin and Munich within two hours by rail from Erfurt, making domestic flights redundant.
 After the shutdown of Germania in early 2019, the airport lost the vast majority of its routes.